321-mark-123/compliment-generator/promptGeminiPro.md

 * **Do not** use Tailwind or Bootstrap; write custom CSS with variables.
 * Add brief comments explaining the logic, especially for the Typewriter effect and the API fetch structure.

+## Prompt6

+i would like the mein container to look like a playing card, have a circle in the top right and bottom left, differnet color each time you can emojis or fontawsome icons inside, try to have a wide variety. i want this card to have a fixed width and height, and i want it to be the dimensions of a playing card.
+i also want to move the button outside of the card
+remove the emojies inside it
+add a second button for generating jokes
+array with 50 different family friendly jokes
+if theres a setup and a punchline animate in teh punchline after a few seconds.
+backgroung more visually interesting , threeJS possible